 - A copy of your Missouri auto registration (if applicable)

-The copy of your Missouri driver license must be your permanent license, not a temporary one.
+The copy of your Missouri driver license must be your permanent license.
 The DMV sends you your permanent license within four to six weeks of applying for one, so do this early.
+If you are a non-driver, you must submit a copy of your State of Missouri non-driver ID card.

 Proof of Presence